 You anaesthetist will discuss your Parkinson’s symptoms with you and how they may affect you during surgery.
 They will also be able to discuss which kind of anaesthetic is most suitable for you, any risks or side effects and what pain relief you may need afterwards.

 You may be asked not to eat or drink for a period of time before the operation (‘nil by mouth’).
-But you are usually allowed to keep taking your medication with a few sips of water during this period.
+But you are usually allowed to keep taking your medication with a few sips of water during this period, or alternatively you may receive replacement medication via a transdermal patch.
 Your anaesthetist will discuss plans for this with you before your operation.

 If you have Parkinson’s, your surgery may be put at the start of the day’s operating schedule.
 This can mean that the risk of the surgery being cancelled is lower, for example if other procedures take longer than expected.
 Organising your medication regimen is also easier if you know what time your surgery will be in advance.
 It is not always possible to arrange this though, so you should discuss this with the anaesthetist.
 You should also discuss what you should do if your operation is delayed.